devendor/squashlock/README.rst

 the filesystem as encrypted squash images with per-user/per-path destinations.

-Filesystem and pid namespace protection provides a semi-containorized shell with access to your ipc network and filesystem resources but not allowing access to it's own private mount and pid space.
+Filesystem and pid namespace protection provides a semi-containorized shell with access to your ipc network and filesystem resources but not allowing access to it's own private mount pid space and environment.
+This is accomplished via namespaces common to docker, lxd, lxc etc, but in a targeted way to allow full access to everything else while protecting access to private resources.

-Squash filestem only exists on tmpfs memory in the container shell and it's children and is made writeable via an overlay also in memory.
+Unencrypted qquash filestem only exists in a mnt namespace segmented tmpfs memory backed directory in the container shell and is passed onto it's children.
+It is made writeable via an overlay, also tmpfs/memory to prevent unecrypted data from ever touching disk.

-When you exit the shell, the changes are re-squashed and encrypted via openssl rsa/aes256 smime.
+When you exit the shell, the contents are checked for changes and re-squashed/encrypted if via openssl rsa/aes256 smime if any changes have occured.
+The re-squash process also keeps one backup copy of the image before changes for safety.

 Keys are stored as root under the squashlock install location.
 Content remains securely on the users filesystem where it can be pushed to revision control without conflicting with any one elses secret images or being separated from your work.

 It also functions as a pretty cool demonstration of namespace, openssl, and filesystem  vudu.
+On another note...
+Try lsns while you have chrome running, namespaces are not just for containers!

 Use Case
 --------

 Stub out a connectivity config template for a proper test environment in the outer directory.
 Have incoming devs set proper auth creds for their own rig in their individual squashlock vaults.
+Since images are tagged by USER, individual settings can coexist securely in a shared git repository.

-Check it in.
+Check it in and unsquash it before starting your test processes.

 Paths
 -----